 “Record” means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

 “Proceeds” means funds acquired or derived directly or indirectly from, produced through, or realized through an act.

 “Peace Officer” means a person who is elected, appointed, or employed by a governmental entity and who is a peace officer under Article 2.12, Code of Criminal Procedure, or other law.

 Presumptions under the Money Laundering Statute in Texas

-The presumptions under the Texas money laundering statute requires that the facts giving rise to the presumption of intent to defraud or harm another must be proven beyond a reasonable doubt.
+The presumptions under the Texas money laundering statute require that the facts giving rise to the presumption of intent to defraud or harm another must be proven beyond a reasonable doubt.

 The Money Laundered Must be Proceeds of Criminal Activity